nabilhassein/bitcurry/README.md

 I've tried to hack around this, not only in `bitcurry.cabal` but also in the project's local `.ghci`, to apparent success.
 Let me know if you have trouble.

-## building and testing

-    . .hsenv/bin/activate
-    cabal configure --enable-tests && cabal build && cabal test

-If all is right with the world, this will build and test the package.

-*PLEASE let me know if this does not work for you.*

-## workflow

-If you use Emacs, make sure you get [virthualenv.el](https://github.com/Paczesiowa/virthualenv/blob/master/virthualenv.el), put it on your `load-path` and `require` it in your `init.el`, and then

-    M-x virthualenv-activate

-every time you start working.
-(Or do the equivalent in your environment of choice; for example, if you're on the command-line, then repeat the incantation above, i.e.

-    source .virthualenv/bin/activate

-If you forget, your inferior ghci (or whatever) will be unable to find packages that were `cabal install`-ed in the local virtual environment, as ghci will instead search the normal environment.

-If you have any questions -- or advice! -- about good practices and/or setting up a productive development environment, please share!

 ## contributing